Will My Boiler Work If The Water Is Off?

-Are you concerned that shutting off your water supply could adversely impact your boiler?
-This is often due to a fear that your boiler will overheat, similar to boiling to attempting to boiler water in your kettle without any water.
-Your boiler is unlikely to sustain damage as it likely won’t work at all.
+Are you concerned that shutting off your water supply could adversely affect my boiler?
+This is often due to a fear that your boiler will overheat, similar to attempting to boil water in your kettle without any water.

 We’ll show you how to turn off your combi’s hot water supply and we can offer advice if you have concerns about your central heating system.